jremeka/ebels-cosmetics-theme/README.md

 Uploads the current local files to the theme on Shopify's servers.
 Confirm you're pushing to **Ebels Custom Dev**, not creating a new theme, when prompted.

-## Contributing / working on this project

-See `CLAUDE.md` in the project root for full build context, design system details, naming conventions, and a running list of known bug patterns to avoid repeating — kept up to date as the project progresses.

 ## License